proftak/modules/0438/mdModule.md

 ### Proposed scheduling process

+The following proposed process is flexible.
+The process includes a rotating priority mechanism for courses by default.
+The rotating priority ensures an *opportunity* for members to request teaching assignments.

+However, the proposed process also provides a mechanism for members to close a course from rotating priority.
+A course that is closed to rotating priority cannot be requested by members who are not on a mutually agreed list.
+This simply means the course cannot be requested strictly based on the rotating priorities.
+Members can negotiate on a per semester basis and trade teaching assignments.

+This process also includes a third option.
+A course can be on the preference list of at least one member, but it is not closed to rotating priorities.
+This announces that the course is preferred by at least one member, but otherwise is available to the rotating priorities process for others to request it *without* negotiation.
+Before requesting a course, it is collegial to contact those who express a preference, but still open the course to rotating priorities.

 #### Individual preference

 In order to facilitate better communication and potential collaboration, each full-time faculty member has the option to provide an individual preference list that captures the following information: